Take the next step

 We are proud to be one of the North East's leading independent schools.
 Enquire today to join our school family.

 Teesside High School offers both bursaries and scholarships; please find the relevant information below.

 The Board of Governors is committed to ensuring that bursary funds are available to assist families with limited means whose children are most likely to benefit from the education opportunities on offer but whose financial circumstances would otherwise not allow them to educate their child at Teesside High School.

 Parents who intend to apply for a bursary should contact the Finance Manager at an early stage in the admissions process.
-Once the School is satisfied that a place would be offered, then a bursary application will be considered.
+Once the school is satisfied that a place would be offered, then a bursary application will be considered.
 All bursary applications are treated with the strictest confidence.

-A bursary will be offered as a percentage reduction in School fees and is calculated on a sliding scale based on the results of means testing of the family’s financial position; taking into account income, expenses, assets and liabilities.
+A bursary will be offered as a small percentage reduction in school fees and is calculated on a sliding scale based on the results of means testing of the family’s financial position; taking into account income, expenses, assets and liabilities.
 Bursaries are offered for one academic year at a time and, if re-applied for, are subject to annual means testing.
 The bursary funds available will vary year to year and the Board of Governors retain absolute discretion as to the number and amounts of awards made.

-Hardship funds may be available to help families who already have a place at the School, but whose circumstances have changed significantly during their time here.
+Hardship funds may be available to help families who already have a place at the school, but whose circumstances have changed significantly during their time here.

 For further details on bursaries, please contact the Finance Manager.

 Teesside High School offers a number of scholarships to recognise able and gifted students in both the Senior School and Sixth Form.
 Scholarships are awarded on the basis of written tests, auditions or trials and through interview with a member of the Senior Leadership Team.